Anand070800/Sample/README.md

  # You can view the hosted blog App on surge :-

- # quaint-glass.surge.sh          (copy this and paste in browser)
+ # vague-squirrel.surge.sh          (copy this and paste in browser)

- quaint-glass.surge.sh         (copy this and paste this on browser tab)
+   vague-squirrel.surge.sh        (copy this and paste this on browser tab)